astroHaoPeng/SPACEofPHD/source/_posts/note-bishop-pattern-2006.md

 # 10. Approximate Inference

+> (p24) More recently, highly efficient deterministic approximation schemes ouch as variational Bayes and expectation propagation have been developed.
+These offer a complementary alternative to sampling methods and have allowed Bayesian techniques to be used in large-scale applications.

 Tasks:
 - Evaluation of the posterior distribution $p(\bm{X}|\bm{X})$ given the observed data $\bm{X}$.
 - Evaluation of the expectations with respect to $p(\bm{X}|\bm{Z})$.